-Recommendation 4.1: Audit committee.
+4.1 Audit Committee

 The Board has established an Audit and Risk Management Committee.
-The Committee is:
+The Committee consists of:

-- Mr Richard Willson Non-Executive Director (Chairman of the Committee)

-- Mr Brian Moller Non-Executive Director

-- Mr John Bovard Non-Executive Director
+- Mr Richard Wilson, Independent Non-Executive Director (Chairman of the Committee); - Mr Brian Moller, Non-Executive Director; and - Mr John Bovard, Independent Non-Executive Director.

-The Audit and Risk Management Committee is currently not chaired by an independent Director, and nor are the majority of Committee members considered to be independent Directors.
-However, at this stage of the Company's operations, and given the lack of complexity of the Company's financial position and financial statements, the role and effectiveness of the Committee is not considered to be impacted by these non-conformities.
+The Audit and Risk Management Committee is currently chaired by an independent Director, and the majority of Committee members considered to be independent Directors.

-The experience and qualifications of members of the Audit and Risk Management Committee are detailed in the Remuneration Report which forms part of the Directors' Report within the Annual Report.
-The Audit and Risk Management Committee held two meetings during 2015 financial year.
-Details of Committee members' attendance at those meetings can also be accessed in the Directors' Report within the Annual Report.
+The experience and qualifications of members of the Audit and Risk Management Committee are detailed in the Remuneration Report which forms part of the Directors' Report in the Annual Report.
+The Audit and Risk Management Committee held two meetings during 2018 financial year.
+Details of Committee members' attendance at those meetings can also be accessed within the Directors' Report in the Annual Report.

-The Company has adopted an Audit and Risk Management Charter setting out the Committee as well as reporting requirements.
+The Board has adopted an Audit and Risk Management Charter setting out the Committee as well as reporting requirements.
 The Charter will be reviewed annually to determine whether any changes are necessary.
 A copy of the Charter can be accessed on the Company's website under Corporate Governance.